-- Only officials, competitors and authorized helpers to be allowed. - Each service crew must supply their own fire extinguisher. - Each machine being refueled must be on an environment mat. - The engine must be stopped when refueling. - Smoking or the use of mobile phones in refuelling points is forbidden
+- Only officials, competitors and authorized helpers to be allowed. - Each service crew must supply their own fire extinguisher. - .
+Each machine being refuelled/serviced must be on an environment mat. - The engine must be stopped when refuelling. - Smoking or the use of mobile phones in refuelling points is forbidden.